Student Summer Internship Host Information

 Student Summer Internship (SSI) Program.
 Tribal environmental offices, EPA offices, and other tribal environmental organizations

-that are selected as host sites, will host a college student for nine weeks, from approximately June through August.
-As an intern
+that are selected as host sites, will host a college student for eight weeks, during the months of June, July and August.
+As an

 climate change, which will benefit the student, your agency, and the environment.

-etc.) will be submitting applications - due in February.
-The ITEP program provides each student intern with a $3,600 stipend, and
+will be submitting applications - due in February.
+The ITEP program provides each student intern with a $3,232 stipend, and with

-with housing and travel allowances.
+housing and travel allowances.
 The host site provides a work place and supervision for the intern.
-The ITEP staff work with
+The ITEP staff work with the host

-the host site to identify qualified college student for the project outlined in the host site application.
-Based on the host site
+site to identify qualified college student for the project outlined in the host

+site application.
+Based on the host site job

 If you are interested in hosting a college student, please submit an online application.
 You may submit more than one application